-"An open bar is probably the fastest way to skyrocket your food and beverage costs," admits Keel.
+"An open bar is probably the fastest way to skyrocket your food and beverage costs," Keel says.
 "It is a pricey option and if that's a concern for you, a better option is to offer beer and wine only, and possibly reduce the number of hours throughout the evening that alcohol is served."

 "If you read stories about weddings gone wrong, the chances that over-consumption of alcohol is involved is pretty high," says Keel.
-"If you worry that you have rowdy crowd, sometimes it's best to control the amount of alcohol by offering beer and wine only—and being careful to shut the bar off at least an hour before guests head home.
+"If you worry that you have a rowdy crowd, sometimes it's best to control the amount of alcohol by offering beer and wine only—and being careful to shut the bar off at least an hour before guests head home.
 Remember, as the hosts, you can be held legally responsible for drunk drivers leaving your wedding."

 "Couples can be creative with it by making slight tweaks to a well-known cocktail and giving it a catchy name," says Keel.
-You can also offer his and hers versions of the same drink—think: a Moscow Mule with a splash of orange juice, and the Russian classic with a piece of candied ginger—doubling your menu items without adding too much to the cost, Keel says.
+You can also offer his-and-hers versions of the same drink—think a Moscow Mule with a splash of orange juice, and the Russian classic with a piece of candied ginger—doubling your menu items without adding too much to the cost.

-You're offering a cocktail or two, but at the fraction of the funds it takes to host an open bar.
-"It doesn't look cheap," says Keel, "and it can, in fact, add to your wedding because your signature drink adds to the overall style of your wedding day."
-Lower your costs even more, Keel suggests, by offering your signature beverage during cocktail hour and then switching to beer and wine only for your reception.
+You're offering a cocktail or two at the fraction of the cost it takes to host an open bar, but without sacrificing quality.
+"It doesn't look cheap, and it can, in fact, add to your wedding because your signature drink adds to the overall style of your wedding day," Keel says.
+She suggests lowering your costs even more by offering your signature beverage during cocktail hour and then switching to beer and wine only for your reception.

 "Granted this is probably one of the more fun tasks," admits Keel.
-"But I'm sure you'll take a shorter wedding planning to-do list, any day—rather than add to it."
+"But I'm sure you'll take a shorter wedding planning to-do list, any day—rather than adding to it."